cdfoundation/foundation/CDF Outreach Committee Charter.md

 [Outreach Committee Agenda Request](mailto://outreach@cd.foundation)

-Outreach Committee Meeting agendas will be sent 3 days prior to the meeting along with any relevant updates.
+OC Meeting agendas will be sent 3 days prior to the meeting along with any relevant updates.
 Agenda’s will often be accompanied by a request for information so please review those emails carefully.

 ### **Meeting Structure**